Alfresco/docs-alfresco/transform-service/1.4/install/index.md

 * alfresco-pdf-renderer: see [Install alfresco-pdf renderer](#install-pdf-renderer)
 * Exiftool: see [Install Exiftool](#install-exiftool)

-You can install the third-party software used by the Transform Service independently.
+You can install the third-party software used by Transform Service independently.

 #### Install LibreOffice {#install-libreoffice}

-With the Transform Service, you can transform a document from one format to another, for example, a text file to a PDF file.
+In Transform Service, you can transform a document from one format to another, for example, a text file to a PDF file.
 To access these transformation facilities, you must install LibreOffice.

 1. Browse to the LibreOffice download site: [LibreOffice download site](https://www.libreoffice.org/download/download/){:target="_blank"}
 2. Download the latest (stable) version of LibreOffice for your platform.
 3. When prompted, specify a download destination.
 4. Browse to the location of your downloaded file, and install the application.
 5. Change the installation directory to:

     * (Windows) `c:\Alfresco\LibreOffice`
     * (Linux) `/opt/alfresco/LibreOffice`

    If you're installing LibreOffice on Linux, you also need a number of libraries to be installed.
 See [Install Linux libraries](#install-linux-libraries) for more.

 ##### Install Linux libraries {#install-linux-libraries}

 Use this information to install Linux libraries manually on supported Linux distributions, such as Ubuntu, SUSE and Red Hat.

 LibreOffice requires the following libraries to be installed on your system: